africanproofs/apregister/docs/cutover-playbook.md

 Also pull the events log via Flare's block explorer (or `cast logs`) for `ParticipantRegistered` and `ParticipantUnregistered` from the deploy block to current.
 This is the audit trail.

 ## Step 2 — Deploy the fix

+**Co-redeploy ordering matters.** If both adapter AND register need redeploying, sequence MUST be:
+1. Deploy new adapter first; capture its address.
+2. Pass the new adapter address as `IDENTITY_REGISTRY` to the register deploy.
+3. After register deploys, verify `register.identityRegistry()` returns the new adapter — otherwise you've pinned the new register to a stale adapter and the cycle starts again.

+If only one of the two needs redeploying, the other stays at its current address.
+Register's `identityRegistry` is constructor-immutable; the only way to point at a new adapter is to redeploy the register.

 If the bug was in `FlareIdentityAdapter`: